kevinveld2001/speakerObject/README.md

 `sudo ./install.sh` this will run the install script.

+### TODO

+The install script will start the code.
+However, when you turn it off and on again, it does not start the code automatically.
+Therefore, you should add the Node script to the startup or start it yourself after booting up.

 # Use with toto
 The trigger should be formatted as JSON.
 To tell the pi if you want to use text to speech or a sound file you should add `"type": "tts"` or `"type": "file"` to the json object.